-Gov. Tony Evers and other Democrats support allowing doctors to prescribe cannabis for medical purposes.
+Gov. Tony Evers and other Democrats support allowing doctors to authorize cannabis for medical purposes.
 Republican Assembly Speaker Robin Vos, R-Rochester, sounds supportive, too, and said he wants to take up legislation this fall.

 Bipartisan consensus and public opinion in Wisconsin favor an end to strict, punitive and expensive marijuana laws.
 Republicans who run the state Senate should get on board with a smarter and more reasonable approach, rather than stalling progress.

 Patients who use medical marijuana for chronic pain use substantially less opioid medication, according to a University of Michigan study.
 Opioid overdoses have killed 8,500 people across Wisconsin and ruined countless more lives over the last two decades.
-So Wisconsin doctors should be allowed to prescribe cannabis if they deem it a better medical option.
+So Wisconsin doctors should be allowed to authorize cannabis if they deem it a better medical option.

 Marijuana is far less addictive, hasn’t led to documented overdoses, and shows promise as a safer and effective option.

 It’s possible allowing medicinal pot could eventually lead to legalization for fun, as many Republican lawmakers fear.
 But that’s a different debate, with other states serving as testing grounds.
 Moreover, any negative repercussions from medicinal marijuana would be more than offset by safer relief for suffering patients.
 That’s been the experience in other states.

 CBD oil, which is derived from hemp, is legal and popular across Wisconsin.
 So is industrial hemp, which is providing farmers with a profitable crop to grow.